 The free event is at Carver Museum, 1165 Angelina St.

 This program is the second part of The Arts & Gentrification panel series started during the 2018 East Austin Studio Tour.
 This program is being presented in honor of the contributions of Civil Rights leader, Martin Luther King, Jr., and the federal holiday in his name.

-“Placemaking and Displacement” is collaboratively sponsored by Big Medium, Carver Museum and Sightlines magazine.
+“Placemaking and Displacement” is collaboratively sponsored by Big Medium, the George Washington Carver Museum and Sightlines magazine.